insarlab/MintPy/docs/dir_structure.md

 ### [GMTSAR](https://github.com/gmtsar/gmtsar) ###

-Below is a recipe to prepare a stack of interferograms from Sentinel-1 TOPS using GMTSAR:
+Below is a recipe to prepare a stack of interferograms from Sentinel-1:

 + https://topex.ucsd.edu/gmtsar/tar/sentinel_time_series_2.pdf

 ```